 -“Can I be with a partner who isn’t out to their family?”

-Our couple’s counselor, Dillon, is sensitive to the pitfalls of heterosexual bias and helps with those considerations in mind.
-Dillon knows the difficulties of navigating a LGBT relationship while dealing with the unique challenges couples face.
-He will encourage you and your partner to accept your sexual orientation while easing the coming out process.
-He will help you communicate about internalized homophobia and stress that effects your relationship.
+Our counselors are sensitive to the pitfalls of heterosexual bias and helps with those considerations in mind.
+Our counselors know the difficulties of navigating a LGBT relationship while dealing with the unique challenges couples face.
+You will be encouraged and your partner to accept your sexual orientation while easing the coming out process.
+You’ll communicate about internalized homophobia and stress that effects your relationship.
 You will learn to discuss your expectations for your relationship and feel strong together.

 You’re not alone.
 LGBTQ+ relationships are as valid as anyone else’s and your love is worth fighting for.